00018441/WebTechCW2/README.md

    are quite efficient as well thanks to clever algorithms used by PostgreSQL for indexing (last migration btw, I also hate ORM btw).

 6. Nice landing page.
 I am also quite proud of the overall design -- it suits the project idea.

+## A note about logging and why I chose codegen

+This whole story is inspired by one of the companies where I am currently working.
+We have much, much better logging and beautiful dashboards to monitor all metrics emitted by each of the microservices.
+So I decided to try to set up something like that on my own, and it works!
+And the reason why I chose HTMX is of course: `https://www.youtube.com/watch?v=x7v6SNIgJpE`